 b4,3) Corruption physically violates an objective standard.

-b4,4) Deception manipulates perceptions, understandings, explanations, intentions and actions.
+b4,4) Deception manipulates perceptions, understandings, explanations, intentions and actions by:

-b4,4,1) Motivation control by eg stirring up of lower fears and desires leads to eg brutality.
+b4,4,1) Motivation control, eg stirring up of lower fears and desires leads to eg brutality.

-b4,4,2) Justification control by eg propaganda for a political system leads to eg dogmatism.
+b4,4,2) Justification control, eg propaganda for a political system leads to eg ideology.

-b4,4,3) Public opinion control by eg manipulation of content, context, style and image by eg ap-
+b4,4,3) Public opinion control, eg manipulation of content, context, style and image by eg appease-

-peasement, diffusion, deflection, distortion, misinformation, omission, elimination, perversion, ridi-
+ment, diffusion, deflection, distortion, misinformation, omission, elimination, perversion, ridicule,

-b4,4,4) Self-deception and arrogance are rectified by cosmological insults: man is not center of the
+b4,5) Self-deception and arrogance are rectified by cosmological insults: man is not center of the uni-

-universe, not out of divine creation, not driven alone by reason and vulnerable to traces of toxins.
+verse, not out of divine creation, not driven alone by reason and vulnerable to minute traces of toxins.

 attack by a military tool designed to do damage and misuse by a civilian tool designed to amend.